lalhriemsang/HealthSutraProject/README.md

    MONGO_URI, PORT, SESSION_KEY, JWT_SECRET_KEY, BUCKET_NAME, BUCKET_REGION, BUCKET_REGION1, AWS_ACCESS_KEY, AWS_SECRET_ACCESS_KEY, GEMINI_API_URL, GEMINI_API_KEY, ENCRYPTION_KEY
    ```

-- Please google on how to create and use your GEMINI API

 #### IMPORTANT NOTE

 I used two different AWS regions: one for my S3 bucket and another for my SNS topic, to enable the SMS feature.
 This was necessary because the S3 bucket was created in the Asia Pacific (Mumbai) region, and when I tried using the same region for the SNS topic, I wasn't able to send SMS messages.
 However, when I selected a different region for the SNS topic (Asia Pacific - Singapore), the SMS functionality worked.